BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/files-api.md

 This part can contain the following disposition parameters:
 - `filename`: the filename which will be used in the back-end file system
-- `metadata`: a JSON object containing the following one or more of the following fields:
+- `metadata`: a JSON object containing one or more of the following fields:
   - `name`: a string which is a descriptive name for the file.
 It will be indexed in the full-text search.
   - `description`: a string that describes the file.
 It will be indexed in the full-text search.
   - `keywords`: a JSON object with `Label` keys and `string` values.
 These keywords will be indexed and can be used to search for the file.